svenssonjoel/svenssonjoel.github.com/pages/src/nexys-a7-vga-2/index.md

 R,G and B channel for the VGA.
 This means that there are 16 different intensities possible for each color component or, in other words, 4096 colors possible in total.
-A one byte color index means that we can index 256 different colors from a palette made up of 256 color triplets of 4 bits (nibbles).
+A one byte color index means that we can index 256 different colors from a palette made up of 256 color-intensity triplets of 4 bits (nibbles).

-I did not find any out of the box picture converter that would take the picture as input and out indexed color with nibble resolution per color.
+I did not find any out-of-the-box picture converter that would take the picture as input and output indexed color with nibble resolution per color.
 Gimp, however, lets you save an image as C source code!
-So that is what I did and then wrote a little it of C code to convert that "image as C source" to the format I wanted.
+So that is what I did and then wrote a little bit of C code to convert that "image as C source" to the format I wanted.
 Gimp took care of most of the work by outputting an indexed image of 256 indices but where each R,G and B intensity in the palette had 8 bit resolution.
 My C program, very naively, just reduced the 8 bits down to 4.
-If you look at the photos of my VGA monitor below, the conversion to 4 bit per color channel takes place after screenshot 10 and next (unnumbered) image has colors much more like the original. (of course given all this conversion (and even compressing file-formats involved intermediately, there are some artifacts in the final image).
+If you look at the photos of my VGA monitor below, the conversion to 4 bit per color channel takes place after screenshot 10 and the next (unnumbered) image has colors much more like the original. (of course given all this conversion (and even compressing file-formats involved intermediately, there are some artifacts in the final image).

 I would like to extend thanks to some friends (that I wont mention by name here in case they wouldn't like that).
-While working this I was posting intermediate pictures on FP and got lots of tips and feedback!
+While working on this I was posting intermediate pictures on FP and got lots of tips and feedback!
 Thanks guys (in case you stumble upon this and know who you are).